 Recruiters want to know the best of what you’ve done, and they don’t have the time to sift through your lifestyle.
 By optimizing your social profile to the middle-ground, recruiters and companies will see the thought you’ve put into it, and you’ll stand out from the rest.

 Fill out your employment history and any other relevant sections, and try to keep the writing engaging throughout.
 If you’re not much of a writer, get a friend or copywriter to help you out.
-They can make sure your content is SEO-optimized so that Google and other search engines have an easier time finding you.
+They can make sure your content is SEO-optimized.
+Local SEO optimization enables Google and other search engines to find you with ease.